varnish/libvmod-memcached/README.rst

 HISTORY
 =======

+0.3

+This VMOD was refactored with the following goals:

+* Remove pthread_specific functionality since its not vcl.reload safe
+* Change one connection per thread to a shared connection pool
+* Better error detection

+0.1

 The first revision of this document sketches out a rough plan for approaching a general purpose memcached client module for Varnish.
 More features are sure to be added as we go along.